 If you get this job, what will be the first thing you do in the office?

 Changing your LinkedIn profile, smoking a good cigar in your comfy office, and buying a new car.
-Or at least calling your friends and sharing the good news, throwing in a big party.
+Or at least calling your friends and sharing the good news, throwing in a big party for the chosen few (or chosen many).
 Perhaps you’d do that, but they want to hear something else in a job interview.

 I suggest you to say that you would eagerly anticipate the orientation, and talks with senior auditors, trying to understand your role in the auditing/accounting department, and what you’ll be responsible for.
-This is a good answer especially when you apply for an entry level role, or for an auditing job in a company that employs several auditors.
+This is a good answer especially when you apply for an entry level role, or for an auditing job in a company that employs several auditors, or dozens of them.